Blog

 Conclusion: The Best of Both Worlds

-The Botanic Silverdale is the premier world class retirement village on the Hibiscus Coast and offers the very best in resort-style retirement living.
+The Botanic Hibiscus Coast is the premier world-class retirement village on the Hibiscus Coast and offers the very best in resort-style retirement living.

 Get in touch today by calling Michelle, Jan, or Kathryn on 0508 268 264 or emailing hello@thebotanic.co.nz